 This is evident from the document published by the European Medicines Agency in late 2022, declaring that all monoclonal biosimilars are interchangeable [3].
 The authors believe that multiple switches can be carried out effectively and safely; however, this does not negate the need for appropriate counselling, objective assessment of disease activity, and potential side effects before switching, as well as careful follow-up post-switch.
 This approach will help to ensure optimal patient care while also achieving the financial benefits of a switch policy.

-In June 2024, the FDA released updated draft guidance titled ‘Considerations for Demonstrating Interchangeability with a Reference Product: Update’, proposing a revised approach to switching studies.
+In June 2024, FDA released updated draft guidance titled ‘Considerations for Demonstrating Interchangeability with a Reference Product: Update’, proposing a revised approach to switching studies.
 This could potentially lead to all FDA-approved biosimilars being considered interchangeable without the need for additional switching studies [4].

 However, some are concerned that removing the interchangeable designation could jeopardize physician confidence and patient health regarding biosimilars [5].
 They argued that the US interchangeable standard has helped drive physician and patient confidence and uptake in biosimilars, and advocate for preserving this standard [6].